mighty-odewumi/insure-landing-page/README.md

 - Twitter - [@da_gr1ntch](https://www.twitter.com/da_gr1ntch)

 ## Acknowledgments

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.

 A shoutout to the W3Schools website that enabled me to understand how to make a fullscreen navigation on mobile screens.